rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - Otherwise, the request is failed with an "unknown subscription" error message.

 Below is the tree diagram for the *delete-subscription* RPC.
-All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
+All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~ yangtree
 {::include generated-tree-output/delete-subscription.txt}